 - Served as the planning committee for It’s Showtime, Chicago!, the Year of Chicago Theatre launch event aligned with Chicago Theatre Week 2019 – attended by more than 750 patrons and theatre stakeholders.

 - Strengthen YOCT efforts through ongoing community advising on new public programs and collaborations in the Year of Chicago Theatre, including: stakeholder convenings, youth engagement programs, neighborhood initiatives and select agency collaborations such as Chicago Public Schools Youth TheatreFest, Chicago Park District Night Out in the Parks and the new Theatre On the Lake: PROLOGUE, a free development series for theatre professionals.
-Register now for PROLOGUE on June 26-28!

 - Advance events, programs and resources to promote broader industry awareness and citywide participation in Year of Chicago Theatre grant and commissioning opportunities.

 - Elevate theatre on the Riverwalk through Art on the Mart and via LUMA8 Arts in the Dark programs.
 From Riverwalk Lantern Processions this summer to the Halloween Parade on October 19, these special events featuring theatre groups and artists are designed to highlight Chicago’s diverse cultural landscape.